utkusen/promptmap/README.md

 promptmap2 is a vulnerability scanning tool that automatically tests prompt injection attacks on your custom LLM applications.
 It analyzes your LLM system prompts, runs them, and sends attack prompts to them.
 By checking the response, it can determine if the prompt injection was successful or not.
 (From the traditional application security perspective, it's a combination of SAST and DAST.
 It does dynamic analysis, but it needs to see your code.)

-It has ready-to-use rules to steal system prompts or distract the LLM application from it's main purpose.
+It operates using a dual-LLM architecture:

+- **Target LLM**: The LLM application being tested for vulnerabilities
+- **Controller LLM**: An independent LLM that analyzes the target's responses to determine if attacks succeeded

+The tool sends attack prompts to your target LLM and uses the controller LLM to evaluate whether the attack was successful based on predefined conditions.

+It includes comprehensive test rules across multiple categories including prompt stealing, jailbreaking, harmful content generation, bias testing, and more.

 > [!IMPORTANT]
-> promptmap was initially released in 2022 but completely rewritten in 2025.
+> promptmap was initially released in 2022 but completely rewritten in 2025. (and changed again in July 2025)

 📖 Want to secure your LLM apps?
 [You can buy my e-book](https://utkusen.gumroad.com/l/securing-gpt-attack-defend-chatgpt-applications)

 ## Features

+- **Dual-LLM Architecture**: Separate target and controller LLMs for accurate vulnerability detection
-- Support for multiple LLM providers:
+- **Multiple LLM Provider Support**:
-  - OpenAI (GPT models)
+  - OpenAI GPT models
-  - Anthropic (Claude models)
+  - Anthropic Claude models
+  - Google Gemini models
+  - XAI Grok models
-  - Open source models via Ollama (Llama, Mistral, Qwen, etc.)
+  - Open source models via Ollama (Deepseek, Llama, Mistral, Qwen, etc.)
-- Customizable test rules in YAML format
-- Automatic model download for Ollama
+- **Comprehensive Test Rules**: 50+ pre-built rules across 6 categories
+- **Flexible Evaluation**: Condition-based pass/fail criteria for each test
+- **Customizable**: YAML-based rules with pass/fail conditions
+- **Multiple Output Formats**: Terminal display and JSON export

 ![promptmap2 in action](screenshots/promptmap.png)